5l1v3r1/dewops/README.md

 Decentralized word processing system.
 Client/Server model with decentralized nodes.
 Leader is elected using RAFT.
-Leader communicates with client.
+Leader communicates with client. <br>

+Work splitting and work result communication are done via RabbitMQ.

 ### Version: _0.0.1 Abant_
 Input as a text document. <br>